-Looking For The Best Ear Protection For The Shooting Range?
+Looking For The Best Ear Protection For Shooting?

 Protecting your hearing is an essential part of enjoying the shooting sports, and the state of the art in hearing protection equipment has really improved in recent years.
 The days of sticking cotton balls (or worse, empty cartridges) in your ears to muffle the sound of a gun going off are long gone.
-Today, we have all manner of effective hearing protection gear to choose from, but choosing what’s best for you can be a chore.
+Today, we have all manner of effective hearing protection gear to choose from, but choosing what the best hearing protection for shooting can be a chore.

-Your ears, and why you want to protect them
+Your ears, and why you want the very best hearing protection you can get

 Anywhere between 10 million and 40 million adults in the United States have some form of hearing loss caused by loud noises (that’s almost one-quarter of the adults in the U.S.).
 Hearing loss can be caused by either a one-time exposure to a loud noise, or by repeated exposure to loud noises over a period of time.
 How much noise is too much?
 Take a look at this chart.